sanjacob/BlackboardSync/UNIVERSITIES.md

 - University of Central Lancashire

 ## Universities with Basic Support

-These universities should be supported, but may be lacking a few features.
+These universities should be supported, but may be unstable in rare cases.

 ### Europe